rust-lang/book/second-edition/src/ch19-02-advanced-lifetimes.md

 parameters to help Rust understand how the lifetimes of different references relate.
 We saw how most of the time, Rust will let you elide lifetimes, but every reference has a lifetime.
-There are three advanced features of lifetimes that we haven't covered though: *lifetime subtyping*, *trait object lifetimes*, and *higher ranked trait bounds*.
+There are three advanced features of lifetimes that we haven't covered though: *lifetime subtyping*, *lifetime bounds*, and *trait object lifetimes*.

 ### Lifetime Subtyping